This post may contain affiliate links. Learn more.

 Don’t forget about espadrilles as you consider your summer shoe options this year.
 The espadrille, which has surged in popularity in recent years, is a great warm-weather option and an excellent alternative to sandals and the like.

-Toms offers a great option with its Deconstructed Alpargata Rope Espadrille.
+Toms offers a great option with its Alpargate Rope Loafer.
 It’s well-made and versatile to pair with many different types of casual clothing.
 Plus, they’re lightweight enough to wear on even the hottest days of summer.

 A dual-density textile insole delivers exceptional underfoot support and comfort.
 The Alpargata also features a rope-wrapped midsole of additional styling.